-The 89600 series VSA appears to other Windows software as an ActiveX object.
-Implemented according to the industry-standard Component Object Model (COM), the software exposes a rich object model of properties, events and methods, as fully described in the 89600 series VSA documentation.
+The 89600 VSA appears to other Windows software as an ActiveX object.
+Implemented according to the industry-standard Component Object Model (COM), the software exposes a rich object model of properties, events and methods, as fully described in the 89600 documentation.

-Because all functionality is implemented within the VSA software, direct programmatic access to the measurement front-end hardware is never necessary, and is not supported.
+Because all 89600 functionality is implemented within its software, direct programmatic access to the measurement front-end hardware is never necessary, and is not supported.
 Software development environments that are capable of interacting with COM objects include Agilent VEE, Microsoft Visual Basic, Microsoft Visual C++, MATLAB®, National Instruments LabView and others.